Megan B. McCormick, transsexualism, and J. Michael Bailey

 He goes by Mike.

 At that point, I was almost certain that Megan McCormick was planning to give this to Mike Bailey.
 I signed it something like “To Mike, best of luck with your transition!
 Andrea.”
-In the past, Bailey has threatened to appear in drag in public, but he has yet to make any announcements about his very personal relationship to transgenderism.
+In the past, Bailey has threatened to appear in drag in public, but he has yet to make any announcements about his very personal relationship to transgender women.
 In fact, he’s announced, “Everything that I’m willing to say about my personal life I’ve already said…”

-I sent this note to Megan McCormick:
+I sent this note to McCormick:

 Ms. McCormick disingenuously replied:

-Thank you again--for everything.
+Thank you again–for everything.